peercoin/rfcs/text/0018-pos-reward/0018-pos-reward.md

 Minter participation is not at a very high level given the current supply of Peercoin, which is a detriment to chain security.
 Increasing PoS block reward can be used as a strategy to increase minter participation.
-In addition, a static rewards have been used by other blockchains to promote continuous participation in the block creation process.
+In addition, static rewards have been used by other blockchains to promote continuous participation in the block creation process.
 Tieing the static component to the total coin supply can be used as a method of ensuring continuing relevance of that component.

 ## Detailed design

-The PoS reward will be increased to 2% annually.
+The PoS reward will be increased to 3% annually.
 An additional quantity will be added to this that is based off the total money supply.
 As such, an index tracking money supply will be included in the client.
 Take the target number of PoS blocks in a year to be:
 > YearlyBlocks = [(365 * 33 + 8) / 33] * 1440 / nBlockTarget

 Then the total reward should be:
-> Subsidy = (0.02 * coindays) + 0.002 * MoneySupply / YearlyBlocks
+> Subsidy = (0.03 * coindays / year) + (0.0025 * MoneySupply / YearlyBlocks)

 ## Drawbacks